LaotechLabs/internship_challenges/computer_vision/README.md

 ## Task 2 - 40 Points
 ### Remove the Identified artifacts and Inpaint

 **Image Inpainting** is a task of reconstructing missing regions in an image.
 Using the generated masks from the previous steps, remove the artefacts from the creatives and  use [Resolution-robust Large Mask Inpainting with Fourier Convolutions](https://saic-mdal.github.io/lama-project/)  to fill in the removed artifacts.
-This would a generate a much consistent background.
-The output from this step will be a set of  artifacts identified in the last step, and a background for each example creative present in the test set.
+This would a generate a much more consistent background.

+The output from this step will be as follows:
+1. Artifacts identified/segmented in the last step
+2. A background for each example creative present in the test set.

 ![tasks](https://github.com/MaayaLabs/internship_challenges/blob/main/computer_vision/img/impainting.png?raw=true)